btoron/pyOFSC/README.md

 Starting with OFS 1.17 we are adding models for the most common entities.
 All models should be imported from `ofsc.models`.
 All existing create functions will be transitioned to models.
 In OFS 2.0 all functions will use models

-The models are based on the Pydantic BaseModel, so it is possible to build an entity using the `parse_obj` or `parse_file` static methods.
+The models are based on the Pydantic BaseModel, so it is possible to build an entity using the `model_validate` static methods.

 Currently implemented:
 - Workskill